sanger-cellular-informatics/Targeton-Designer/README.md

 #### Primer3 Runner

 Primer runner uses 2 types of config:

-##### Primer3 parameters config:
+##### Primer3 parameters config
-Defines configuration for Primer3.
-To set up user defined configuration for primer3, you can pass ``--primer3_params`` argument with file path to the ``primer`` command.
-You can use ``/config/primer3_example.config.json`` file as a template.

-If there is no config file for primer3, it will run with the default configuration.
+This defines the configuration settings for Primer3 (see the [Primer3 Manual](https://primer3.org/manual.html for more details).

+The default configuration can be found in `config/default_primer3.config.json` (which should NOT be moved, deleted or edited).
+This file contains the default configuration that will be applied if no user config file is provided.

+ To provide your own config parameters, please copy the default file into a new file and rename it (e.g., you can save it as `user_primer3.config.json`).
+You can pass your own primer3 config file to the `primer` command using the  `--primer3_params` argument indicating the file path.

 ##### Designer config
-Is used to specify parameters specific for the Primer Designer tool.
- Designer tool config contains a stringency vector to specify a set of stringencies to run Primer3, and a vector to specify the column order of the csv output file.
-Available columns are: 'primer_type', 'primer', 'penalty', 'stringency', 'sequence', 'primer_start', 'primer_end', 'tm', 'gc_percent', 'self_any_th', 'self_end_th', 'hairpin_th', 'end_stability', 'chromosome', 'pre_targeton_start', 'pre_targeton_end' and 'product_size'.
+This specifies parameters specific to the Primer Designer tool.
+You can specify: i) a vector of different stringencies to be applied when running Primer3, ii) any filters that should be applied to the list of primer pairs provided by Primer3 (see below), iii) the order in which primer pairs should be ranked in the output csv file (see below), and iv) the column order for said file.
+Note that, for column order, available columns are: 'primer_type', 'primer', 'penalty', 'stringency', 'sequence', 'primer_start', 'primer_end', 'tm', 'gc_percent', 'self_any_th', 'self_end_th', 'hairpin_th', 'end_stability', 'chromosome', 'pre_targeton_start', 'pre_targeton_end' and 'product_size' (missing columns will not be present in the output csv file).
-To set up user defined configuration for primer3, you can pass ``--conf`` argument with file path to the ``primer`` command.

-To set up user defined configuration for primer3, you can create file named ``primer3.config.json`` inside of the ``/config`` folder.
-You can use ``/config/primer3_example.config.json`` file as a template.

-If there is no config file for primer3, it will run with the default configuration.
+The default configuration can be found in `config/default_designer.config.json` (which should NOT be moved, deleted or edited).
+This file contains the default configuration that will be applied if no user config file is provided.

+ To provide your own config parameters, please copy the default file into a new file and rename it (e.g., you can save it as `user_designer.config.json`).
+You can pass your own designer config file to the `primer` command using the  `--conf` argument indicating the file path.
+For any fields missing in the user-defined config file, the default settings from `config/default_designer.config.json` will be applied.

-Running Primer3:
+##### Running Primer3
 ```sh
 ./designer.sh primer [--fasta SLICE_FASTA] [--dir OUTPUT_FOLDER] [--primer3_params PRIMER_CONFIG_JSON] [--conf DESIGNER_CONFIG_JSON]
 ```